 If you’ve read some of our previous content, then you know that it’s normal to pee about 6 to 8 times per day.
 To some, that may sound like a lot.
-I mean, c’mon, who has time to set aside peeing 6 to 8 times a day, right?
+Who has time to set aside peeing 6 to 8 times a day?
 But, consider yourself lucky.
-Someone with interstitial cystitis, which we’ll now just call painful bladder syndrome to stop ourselves from being further tongue-tied, could pee up 40 to 60 times per day.
+Someone with interstitial cystitis could pee up 40 to 60 times per day.

-Mind blowing, right?
 Who knew that was even possible?
-But here’s the thing with painful bladder syndrome: the signals in the bladder are a little mixed up.
+But here’s the thing with interstitial cystitis: the signals in the bladder are a little mixed up.

-Individuals with the condition will feel the urge to go with even the smallest amount of urine in their bladder.
+Individuals with interstitial cystitis will feel the urge to go with even the smallest amount of urine in their bladder.
 When it’s functioning correctly, the bladder will send a signal to the brain saying “hey, it’s time to go, buddy” once it’s getting full.
-But with painful bladder syndrome, the signal sends an alert at the drop of a hat, which has a huge impact on one’s quality of life.
+But with interstitial cystitis, the signal sends an alert at the drop of a hat, which has a huge impact on one’s quality of life.

 Signs and Symptoms

-Outside of running to the bathroom like a horse in a Kentucky Derby, painful bladder syndrome often brings with it other symptoms as well.
+Outside of running to the bathroom like a horse in a Kentucky Derby, interstitial cystitis often brings with it other symptoms as well.
 However, what makes the condition complicated to diagnose is how much the symptoms vary from person to person.

 While no two cases are the same, these are the most common signs and symptoms: